kyma-project/modulectl/docs/gen-docs/modulectl_create.md

 title: modulectl create
 ---

-Creates a module bundled as an OCI artifact
+Creates a module bundled as an OCI artifact.

 ## Synopsis

-Use this command to create a Kyma module, bundle it as an OCI artifact and optionally push it to the OCI registry.
+Use this command to create a Kyma module, bundle it as an OCI artifact, and push it to the OCI registry optionally.

 ### Detailed description

 This command allows you to create a Kyma module as an OCI artifact and optionally push it to the OCI registry of your choice.
-For more information about Kyma modules see the [documentation](https://github.com/kyma-project/lifecycle-manager).
+For more information about Kyma modules see the [documentation](https://kyma-project.io/#/06-modules/README).

 This command creates a module from an existing directory containing the module's source files.
 The directory must be a valid git project that is publicly available.